 - Explain why punctuality and reliability are important attributes for employees.

-- Do you have references I can contact?
+- Do you have any references I can contact?

-Prepare!
 Think of successful past experiences as a student, athlete, volunteer, employee, and friend or with school activities.
 Identify the skills or qualities which enabled you to do well in those situations.
-Be ready to share statements referencing those strengths and to give examples of how and when you tapped those assets.

 Review all the experiences listed on your application and/or resume and be ready to answer questions about your experiences.
 For example, be prepared to answer questions, such as "What did you like about your previous job?" and "What were your biggest accomplishments while in that role?"

-Avoid excessive makeup, piercings, and wild hairdos.
+Avoid excessive makeup, piercings, perfume/cologne, and wild hairdos.
 Present the image that your employer would want for their clientele.
-You can always readjust your grooming once you leave the interview, after you've learned more about the company.
+You can always adjust your grooming once you leave the interview after you've learned more about the company.

 Greet your interviewer with a firm handshake and warm smile.
 Make comfortable eye contact when articulating your statements.
 Lean slightly forward to engage your interviewer and don't slouch.